Brock-Denton/Passive_Investing_App/README.md

 # Passive_Investing_App
 Module Challenge 7
 ---
-By leveraging a database of ETFs, built a web applciation for users to analyze the performance of their ETF and individual assets.
+By leveraging a database of ETFs, built a web application for users to analyze the performance of their ETF and individual assets.
 ---
 ![Screenshot_of_voila](https://user-images.githubusercontent.com/23126459/208476059-21ee6c40-af79-46a2-8159-dcf428b337a1.PNG)
 ---